The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 by Saint John Chrysostom about trust in Christ

-And so, the truth is, when “bad” things happen to you, that is reality.
+The truth is, when “bad” things happen to you, that is reality.
 But when you set aside complaining and place yourself in God’s protection and voice your pain openly to God in prayer—that is, when you really trust in God—you raise the Realm of the Real to the level of the Realm of the Symbolic.
-In the symbolic realm, the realm of language, horror is given containment through the Word, thus allowing us to draw wisdom from pain and tragedy.
+In the symbolic realm, the realm of language, horror can be given containment through the Word, thus allowing us to draw wisdom from pain and tragedy.

 As your hearts have been disposed to stray from God,